Committee of 48

-The Committee of 48 was an American liberal political association established in 1919 in the hope of creating a new political party for social reform to stand in opposition to the increasingly conservatism of both major U.S. political parties, the Republican Party and the Democratic Party.
+The Committee of 48 was an American liberal political association established in 1919 in the hope of creating a new political party for social reform to stand in opposition to the increasing conservatism of both major U.S. political parties, the Republican Party and the Democratic Party.

-Named in recognition of the 48 U.S. state to signify the desire to construct a broad national movement, the moderate progressives of the Committee of 48 attempted without success to form such a third party with sympathetic activists from the labor movement in 1920.
+Named in recognition of the 48 U.S. states to signify the desire to construct a broad national movement, the moderate progressives of the Committee of 48 attempted without success to form such a third party with sympathetic activists from the labor movement in 1920.

 The group, commonly known as the "Forty-Eighters", became one of the key constituents in the Conference for Progressive Political Action in 1922, a movement culminating in the independent candidacy of Robert M. La Follette for President of the United States in 1924.

 Organizational history

 Establishment

 The Committee of 48 traces its roots to January 1919, when a gathering of individuals interested in public affairs gathered in New York City.
 Those so assembled decided that a formal organization should be sponsored and decided to issue a call for a National Conference.
 The name "Committee of 48" was chosen as a reflection of the desire to form a national organization bringing together interested representatives of each of the nation's 48 states.

 The formal call for a new organization, headlined "Revolution or Reconstruction?
 A Call to Americans," was first published on March 22 in four prominent liberal publications.
 This appeal was targeted to Americans who sought neither revolution nor a turn to reaction in America and urged the formation of a new political entity that would stand apart both from the proto-communist revolutionary socialist movement and from the increasing conservatism of the two "old parties" of American politics, the Republicans and Democrats.
 Public reaction to this announcement was deemed as favorable by the group's organizers.

 The first published call to establish the organization read in part:

 "Despite America's splendid success in a war waged against foreign autocracy, our country is menaced by the growing power of an autocratic and reactionary minority at home.
 We stand in danger of losing many of the liberties and advances won in the course of our national development....

 "Centralization and autocracy are increasing rapidly in the organization of governments, in the control of credit, and in the determination of public opinion.
 The very classes whose labors in factory and field are the basis of our economic power, find no effective political medium through which to express their economic demand...